-- 3.1The Supplier and Buyer recognise the need for the Buyer's information to be safeguarded under the UK Data Protection regime or a similar regime.
-To that end, the Supplier must be able to state to the Buyer the physical locations in which data may be stored, processed and managed from, and what legal and regulatory frameworks Government Data will be subject to at all times. - 3.2The Supplier shall agree any change in location of data storage, processing and administration with the Buyer in accordance with Clause 14 (Data protection).
+- 3.1 The Supplier and Buyer recognise the need for the Buyer's information to be safeguarded under the UK Data Protection regime or a similar regime.
+To that end, the Supplier must be able to state to the Buyer the physical locations in which data may be stored, processed and managed from, and what legal and regulatory frameworks Buyer Data will be subject to at all times. - 3.2 The Supplier shall agree any change in location of data storage, processing and administration with the Buyer in accordance with the Change Control Procedure. - 3.3 The Supplier shall: - 3.3.1 provide the Buyer with all Buyer Data on demand in an agreed open format; - 3.3.2 have documented processes to guarantee availability of Buyer Data in the event of the Supplier ceasing to trade;

-3.3The Supplier shall:

-- 3.3.1 provide the Buyer with all Government Data on demand in an agreed open format; - 3.3.2 have documented processes to guarantee availability of Government Data in the event of the Supplier ceasing to trade; - 3.3.3 securely destroy all media that has held Government Data at the end of life of that media in line with Good Industry Practice; and

-3.3.4 securely erase any or all Government Data held by the Supplier when requested to do so by the Buyer.
+- 3.3.3 securely destroy all media that has held Buyer Data at the end of life of that media in line with Good Industry Practice; and - 3.3.4 securely erase any or all Buyer Data held by the Supplier when requested to do so by the Buyer.